-The good news is that you can maintain male sexual health and a healthy functioning penis throughout your entire life.
-With a little work – you can even improve your sexual health and performance.
+The good news is that you can maintain sexual health and a healthy functioning penis throughout your life.
+With a little work, you can even improve your sexual health and performance.

 Obesity literally steals your manhood and reduces testosterone levels in the body.
 Abdominal fat converts your male hormone testosterone to the female hormone estrogen.
-You are also more likely to have fatty plaque deposits, which clog up your blood vessels, including the artery to the penis – making it harder to obtain and maintain a good-quality erection.
+You are also more likely to have fatty plaque deposits, which clog up your blood vessels, from the artery to the penis, making it harder to get and maintain a good-quality erection.

 2. Eat Smart

-Wholesome and natural foods prevent the build-up of harmful plaque deposits within your blood vessels that compromises blood flow to the penis.
-Poor dietary choices with meals that are calorie laden and nutritionally empty, create clogged arteries and greatly impact sexual function.
+Wholesome and natural foods prevent the build-up of harmful plaque deposits within your blood vessels that compromise blood flow to the penis.
+Poor dietary choices with meals that are calorie-laden and nutritionally empty create clogged arteries and greatly impact sexual function.

 3. Minimize Stress